BaosongY/baosongyang.github.io/index.md

 We have some research intern positions available in Alibaba DAMO Academy.
 If you are interested in NLP and ML, please feel free to contact us: nlp2ct.baosong[AT]gmail.com.

 ## News
+* 2021-12-09: One paper is accepted by [Computational Linguisitics](https://direct.mit.edu/coli).

 * 2021-12-01: Two papers are accepted by [AAAI-2022](https://aaai.org/Conferences/AAAI-22/).

 * 2021-11-01: Our model RoBLEURT wins 5 of 8 English-target tasks in [WMT-2021 Metrics Shared Tasks](http://www.statmt.org/wmt21/metrics-task.html).